Abdol-Hossein Farman Farma: Biography

 Prince Abdol-Hossein Farmanfarma was born to Prince Nosrat Dowleh Firouz and Hajieh Homa Khanoum in 1858 in Tabriz, and was a grandson of the Qajar crown prince Abbas Mirza.

 He was extensively educated at home by private tutors in traditional subjects such as poetry, literature, mathematics, Arabic, and religion, along with modern sciences and Western languages.
 In 1878, at age 21, he continued his education at the Austrian Military Academy in Tehran, where he distinguished himself as a soldier and strategist.

-After the death of his father in 1885, he assumed his father's former title of “Nosrat-ed-Dowleh”.
-In 1891, as commander of the Azerbaijani troops, he received the title “Salar Lashgar”, and subsequently in 1892 he received the title “Farmanfarma” upon the death of his elder brother.
+After the death of his father in 1885, he assumed his father's former title of "Nosrat-ed-Dowleh".
+In 1891, as commander of the Azerbaijani troops, he received the title "Salar Lashgar", and subsequently in 1892 he received the title "Farmanfarma" upon the death of his elder brother.

-In 1885 he married Ezzat ed-Dowleh Qajar, daughter of the Mozzafar al-Din Shah.
+In 1885 he married Ezzat ed-Dowleh Qajar, daughter of Mozaffar ad-Din Shah Qajar.
 Following the marriage, out of respect for Ezzat ed-Dowleh and also due to her high social rank, he took no other wives for the next twenty years.

-Following the accession of Mozzafar al-Din Shah in 1896, Farmanfarma led the entourage of the new Shah from Tabriz to Tehran and established himself firmly within Persian politics.
+Following the accession of Mozaffar ad-Din Shah in 1896, Farmanfarma led the entourage of the new Shah from Tabriz to Tehran and firmly established himself within Iranian politics.
 He was appointed Commander-in-Chief of the army and Minister of War and quickly took over the government as a self-appointed premier and emerged as the real power behind the throne.
-It is said “he acted as the true sovereign.”
+It is said "he acted as the true sovereign".
 During this time he drafted the first laws relating to national conscription and worked towards establishing a military academy in Iran.